oracle-livelabs/pts/ai-agentics/introduction/introduction.md

-# Build an Agentic AI application using LangChain and Oracle Database 23ai
+# Build an Agentic AI application with LangChain and Oracle Database 23ai

-## About this Workshop

 ### **Introduction**